canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 The RxPlayer has an advanced API when it comes to track selection:

-You can list, change, enable or disable video audio and text tracks for either what is currently being played or any other [Period](../Glossary.md#period) in the current content.
+You can list, change, enable or disable video, audio and text tracks for either what is currently being played or any other [Period](../Glossary.md#period) in the current content.
 Because the RxPlayer's track API tries to be complete and flexible, it can feel intimidating at first.